espoirMur/my-blog-gastby/content/blog/customs-git-config/index.md

 `git config --global`

-- Repository Level on Local level: this only applied to the git repository you are working on.
+- Repository Level or Local level: this only applied to the git repository you are working on.
 Setting global configuration is useful for settings on project level when you want to follow a certain standard for the project.

 For this, you use the `--local` argument.